County Waterford: Local government and politics

 As of 1 June 2014, Waterford City and County Council is the local government authority for the local government area of Waterford City and County.
 The authority was formed following the merger of the local government areas of the county of Waterford and the city of Waterford under the Local Government Reform Act 2014, and succeeded the functions of Waterford City Council and Waterford County Council.
 The local authority is responsible for certain local services such as sanitation, planning and real-estate development, libraries, the collection of automobile taxation, local roads and social housing.

 For elections to Dáil Éireann, the county is represented by the 4-seat constituency of Waterford.
 For European elections, the city and county are part of the 5-seat South constituency.

 Gaeltacht

-Gaeltacht na nDéise is a Gaeltacht area in County Waterford, consisting of the parish of An Rinn and An Sean Phobal.
+The Waterford Gaeltacht (Gaeltacht na nDéise) is a Gaeltacht area in County Waterford, consisting of the parish of An Rinn and An Sean Phobal.
 Gaeltacht na nDéise is located 10 km from the town of Dungarvan, has a population of 1,816 people (Census 2016) and encompasses a geographical area of 62 km^{2}.
-According to Census 2016 the percentage of daily Irish speakers in Gaeltacht na nDéise was 45.6%.
+According to Census 2016 the daily Irish speakers in Gaeltacht na nDéise was 45.6%.